 - I like teaching in my own space (can’t beat the commute!)

-- I like choosing students’ repertoire based on their needs, rather than impersonal requirements, and evaluating their progress based on my own rubric rather than a departmentally defined one
+- I like choosing students’ repertoire based on their needs and evaluating their progress based on my own rubric rather than a departmentally defined one

 - I like creating new formats to challenge them and spur their growth as performers, rather than the one that’s been set in stone for years and years.
 This has been especially true during the pandemic.